mactul/system_abstraction/SA/network/requests.md

 ### Keep-alive
 All the requests are keep-alive by default.
 However, if you provide NULL for the handler parameter in the request, you will never exploit this acceleration.
-When you do multiple requests to the same server, you can provide the handler of the precedent request to the new one, to avoid retablishing the connection.
+When you do multiple requests to the same server, you can provide the handler of the precedent request to the new one, to avoid reconnection.

 **/!\\ Warning /!\\** Make sure to always update the handler when you create connections with an old handler, like this:
 ```c